Royal Dublin Fusiliers Association Archive

 Download list of RDFA Journals & Printed Sources (PDF, 53KB)

-The Blue Cap is the Journal of the Royal Dublin Fusiliers Association itself and is also available to view in the Reading Room.
+The Blue Cap is the Journal of the Royal Dublin Fusiliers Association.
+It's available to view in the Reading Room of the Dublin City Library and Archive.